syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Trackball.md

 ## Show or Hide the Series Label

-This feature is used to show or hide the trackball label of the series by using the [CartesianSeries.ShowTrackballLabel]() property.
-The default value is True.
+The [CartesianSeries.ShowTrackballLabel]() property is used to show or hide the series trackball label.
+The default value is `True`.

 {% tabs %}